pnp/action-cli-deploy/README.md

 - `APP_ID` : The id of the app that gets deployed

 ### Example workflow - CLI for Microsoft 365 Deploy
-On every `push` build the code, then login to Office 365 and then start deploying.
+On every `push` build the code, then log in to Office 365 and then start deploying.

 ```yaml
 name: SPFx CICD with CLI for Microsoft 365